 Individual Lenders

 An individual lender is a single person with their own private fund of investment capital.
-They are choosing to invest this money into loans such as mortgage loans.
-While an individual can lend out numerous mortgages or other loans at once (depending on how much capital they control), when you borrow from an individual you know that the entirety of your mortgage amount is coming from one place.
+They choose to invest this money in loans such as mortgage loans.
+At the same time, an individual can lend out numerous mortgages or other loans at once (depending on how much capital they control); when you borrow from an individual, you know that the entirety of your mortgage amount is coming from one place.

 Mortgage Syndicates